 If you are replacing an existing toilet that has a large footprint (i.e., the base covers a large floor area), consider the patching and repair to the floor that might be required if a bowl with a smaller footprint is chosen.
 This is especially an issue where ceramic tile covers the floor around the toilet.
 Will additional matching tile be required and will the appearance be satisfactory?
 Footprint dimensions of most new toilets may be found on the manufacturers’ websites.

-Choosing the bowl design is another important factor.
-Bowls are typically designed with either a smaller, round-front bowl or a longer, elongated-front bowl.
-The round-front bowl is ideal for compact bathroom spaces.
-Elongated bowls have a longer rim dimension (as much as 2 inches longer).
-They are more comfortable for adult use and they help improved hygiene.
+Choosing the right bowl design is an important factor.
+Bowls typically have either a rounded front or an elongated front, though “special shape” bowls are also available.
+Round-front bowls are smaller and, therefore, are ideal for compact bathroom spaces.
+Elongated bowls are as much as 2-inches longer, they are considered more comfortable for adult use, and they help improve hygiene.
 Be sure to measure the dimensions of your existing bowl and consider the size of the toilet space in your bathroom before replacing a round-front model with an elongated model.
 There have been cases where doors and drawers could not be opened when the old round front bowl was replaced with an elongated model!
 Check manufacturer websites for the dimensions of bowls and tanks.
 Decide on the bowl shape.

 Check the condition of your existing shut-off valve (called the ‘angle stop’) that supplies water to the toilet and the supply hose connecting that valve with your toilet tank.
 If you need to replace the supply hose, consider one encased in stainless steel mesh for long-term durability.
 If the shut-off valve needs replacing, it may be necessary to call your plumber.

 Manufacturers place flush handles at various locations on the tank: right side, right front, left side, left front, and at the top-center of the tank lid.
 You should determine if the handle’s location is important.